nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 ## How Does Big O Notation Work?

-Big O notation measures the _worst-case runtime_.
+Big O notation is used to define the _worst-case scenario_ for a given algorithm.

 Why?